ikmb-denbi/genome-annotation/docs/usage.md

 Fasta file with Uniprot proteins for functional annotation.
 I provide a file with all eumetazoan proteins which have been reviewed by the Uniprot project (as of March 2017).
 You probably want to use a more recent collection of sequences or one that is more restricted to your species' family.

 ### 4. How to split programs
-One of the greates advantages of using Nextflow is that it allows you to speed up a pipeline by splitting your different input files into chunks to run multiple smaller instances of the programs and at the end correctly puting the results together in a single output.
-These parameters allow you to decide, for different programs, how many sequences/instances go into each 'chunk':
+One of the greates advantages of using Nextflow is that it allows you to speed up a pipeline by splitting some of the input files into smaller chunks before running specific programs.
+Then that program can be run on each smaller chunk in parallel in a compute cluster.
+When all instances of the program are finished, Nextflow can correctly put together all the results  in a single output for that program.
+The following parameters allow you to decide, for different programs, how many sequences go into each 'chunk':

 #### `--nblast` [ default = 500 ]
-Chunks (# of sequences) to divide Blast jobs.
+Number of sequences in each chunk to divide Blast jobs.

 #### `--nexonerate` [ default = 200 ]
-Chunks (# of blast hits) to divide Exonerate jobs.
+Number of blast hits in each chunk to divide Exonerate jobs.

 #### `--nrepeats` [ default = 30 ]
-Chunks (# of scaffolds) to divide RepeatMasker and Augustus jobs.
+Number of scaffolds/chromosomes in each chunk to divide RepeatMasker and Augustus jobs.

 #### `--ninterpro` [ default = 200 ]
-Chunks (# of sequences) to divide InterPro jobs.
+Number of sequences in each chunk to divide InterPro jobs.

+Think of how large your input files are (how many sequences they contain) and how busy your cluster is.
+If your jobs take a long time to start because your cluster is very busy, it is better to make big chunks.
+Otherwise, if your cluster allow you to start many processes in parallel, you can make smaller chunks.

 ### 5. Other options